FalKon1256/UBC-EECE-570/README.md

 Taking the "kohya_ss" package as reference, I used the [train_network.py](https://github.com/FalKon1256/UBC-EECE-570/blob/main/train_network.py) which is a standard training script for LoRA training tasks.

-Please feel free to run and look at the results in [train-lora.ipynb](https://github.com/FalKon1256/UBC-EECE-570/blob/main/train-lora.ipynb) and [project report]() for further details!
+Please feel free to run and look at the results in the [Project Report](https://github.com/FalKon1256/UBC-EECE-570/blob/main/project-report.pdf) and [train-lora.ipynb](https://github.com/FalKon1256/UBC-EECE-570/blob/main/train-lora.ipynb) for further details!
 An unrun version is also provided as [train-lora-un_run.ipynb](https://github.com/FalKon1256/UBC-EECE-570/blob/main/train-lora-un_run.ipynb).

 Notice: You can access my trained LoRA adapters from this Github repo or [My Hugging Face Repo](https://huggingface.co/kevin-chu/sd15-lora-geralt-of-rivia).